tirthajyoti/Machine-Learning-with-Python/README.md

 ## Essential tutorial-type notebooks on Pandas and Numpy
 * Jupyter notebooks covering a wide range of functions and operations on the topics of NumPy, Pandans, Seaborn, matplotlib etc.

-## Tutorial-type notebooks covering regression, classification, clustering, and some basic neural network algorithms
+## Tutorial-type notebooks covering regression, classification, clustering, dimensionality reduction, and some basic neural network algorithms

 ### Regression
 * Simple linear regression with t-statistic generation